bcmichael/RNMR-Docs/docs/command/full_command.md

 `ZERA` sets the data in the acquisition buffer and the shot counter to 0 and initializes the acquisition buffer parameters.
 ## ZF
-Zero fill FID to number of points
+Zero fill visible processing buffer

 Category: Data Manipulation